 - It is the policy of the University of Tennessee not to discriminate against any employee or applicant for employment because of race, color, religion, sex, marital status, parental status, sexual orientation, gender identity, national origin, disability, age, genetic information, veteran status, or any other characteristic protected by federal or state law.
 University policy also prohibits harassment based on such characteristics.
-See Human Resources Policy, HR0280, Sexual & Other Discriminatory Harassment.
-This policy extends to recruitment, employment, promotion, demotion, transfer, layoff, termination, compensation, training, benefits, and all other terms and conditions of employment.
+See Human Resources Policy, HR0280 – Sexual Harassment & Other Discriminatory HarassmentHR0280 – Sexual Harassment & Other Discriminatory Harassment.
+This policy extends to recruitment, the interview process, employment, hiring, promotion, demotion, transfer, layoff, termination, compensation, training, benefits, the performance review process and all other terms and conditions of employment.

 - Reasonable accommodations will be made for otherwise qualified disabled veterans and persons with disabilities in accordance with the Uniformed Services Employment and Reemployment Rights Act, the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990.
 Requests for reasonable accommodation should be directed to the appropriate ADA Coordinator.